 There are likely many more ways to make money from the FinCon experience.
 In fact, take a look at these money nerds and the strategies they use to make conferences a success for their brands:

 - Financial Panther dishes on Why I Spend Money Attending Conferences

 - Amanda Abella unleashes 3 Proven Ways to Make Money From a Business Conference

-Whether you are a YouTuber or a blogger or another type of content creator, FinCon offers an opportunity to interview and partner with people who you might not be able to connect with from behind the computer screen.
+Whether you are a YouTuber or a blogger or another type of content creator, FinCon offers an opportunity to partner with people who you might not be able to connect with from behind the computer screen.
 That might mean asking someone for an interview for your site.
-You might also be tapped to join someone on a podcast that’s filmed live at FinCon.
+You might also be tapped to join someone on a podcast that’s recorded live at FinCon.
 By saying yes to opportunities and welcoming the chance to meet others, you’ll be surprised how quickly these connections can help you monetize your work.

 If you have an idea on how to make money at FinCon, share it in the comments below.